-Series D Preferred Stock
+Series E Preferred Stock

-Each share of our Series D Preferred Stock is entitled to receive cumulative dividends at the rate per Preferred Share (as a percentage of the Stated Value per Preferred Share) of 9% per annum, with respect to the Series D Preferred Stock on each date that such Holder converts Preferred Shares into common stock (with respect only to Preferred Shares being converted).
-The Company may pay such dividends, at its option, in cash, common stock or a combination thereof.
-Payment of dividends in shares of common stock is subject to the satisfaction of certain equity conditions set forth in the Certificate of Designations.
-Upon the conversion of Preferred Shares prior to November 3, 2020, the Company shall also pay to the Holders of the Preferred Shares so converted cash, or at the Company's option, common stock or a combination thereof, with respect to the Preferred Shares so converted in an amount equal to \$270 per \$1,000 of Stated Value of the Preferred Shares being converted, less the amount of all prior dividends paid on such converted Preferred Shares before the relevant date of conversion.
-Any dividends, whether paid in cash or shares of common stock, that are not paid within seven trading days following a dividend payment date shall continue to accrue and shall entail a late fee, which must be paid in cash, at the rate of 18% per annum or the lesser rate permitted by applicable law which shall accrue daily from the dividend payment date through and including the date of actual payment in full.
+Each share of our Series E Preferred Stock is entitled to receive cumulative dividends at the rate per share (as a percentage of the stated value per share of Series E Preferred Stock) of 7% per annum, with respect to the Series E Preferred Stock on each date that such holder converts shares of Series E Preferred Stock into common stock (with respect only to shares of Series E Preferred Stock being converted).
+Upon the conversion of shares of Series E Preferred Stock prior to February 16, 2021, we shall also pay to the holders of the Series E Preferred Stock so converted cash, or at our option, common stock or a combination thereof, with respect to the Series E Preferred Stock so converted in an amount equal to \$210 per \$1,000 of stated value of the Series E Preferred Stock being converted, less the amount of all prior dividends paid on such converted Series E Preferred Stock before the relevant date of conversion.

-In the event of the Company's liquidation or winding up of its affairs, the holders of Preferred Shares will be entitled to a liquidation preference of the stated value per Preferred Share of \$1,500 (the "Stated Value") plus any accrued but unpaid dividends or any other fees due the holder.
-A total of 1,400 shares were designated as Series D Preferred Stock.
+In the event of our liquidation or winding up of its affairs, the holders of Series E Preferred Stock will be entitled to a liquidation preference of the stated value per share of \$1,500 plus any accrued but unpaid dividends or any other fees due the holder.
+A total of 1,000 shares were designated as Series E Preferred Stock.

-Each share of Series D Preferred Stock may, at any time, be converted into shares of common stock determined by dividing the Stated Value of the Preferred Shares being converted by the conversion price of \$1.50 per share (the "Conversion Price").
-The Conversion Price is subject to "full ratchet" anti-dilution price protection upon the issuance of equity or equity-linked securities at a price lower than the Conversion Price as well as other customary anti-dilution protection.
+Each share of Series E Preferred Stock may, at any time, be converted into shares of common stock determined by dividing the stated value of the Series E Preferred Stock being converted by the conversion price of \$1.50 per share.
+The conversion price is subject to "full ratchet" anti-dilution price protection upon the issuance of equity or equity-linked securities at a price lower than the conversion price as well as other customary anti-dilution protection.